Are you ready to stretch those financial fitness muscles? We hope so because it’s time to get financially fit!

 A financially fit person is constantly broadening their money knowledge.
 They read personal finance books and blogs, attend financial education seminars.
 And are aware of the evolving state of the economy.
 This enables them to make monetary decisions from a position of knowledge and power, leaving much less up to chance or luck.

 They stick to a budget

 A financially fit person also knows that tracking monthly expenses is key to financial health.
 They are careful to set aside money from their monthly income for all fixed and discretionary expenses and to stay within the budget for each spending category.

 They minimize debt

 A financially fit person is committed to paying down debts and seeks to live debt-free.
-Constant budgeting, ongoing financial education and planning ahead enables them to make it through the month, and through unexpected expenses, without spiraling into debt.
+Constant budgeting, ongoing financial education, and planning ahead enable them to make it through the month, and through unexpected expenses, without spiraling into debt.

 They maximize savings

 A financially fit person also prioritizes savings.
 In fact, savings is a fixed item on their monthly budget instead of something that only happens if there’s money left over.
 This allows them to think ahead and build a comfortable nest egg or emergency fund.
 In turn, having a robust safety net means sleeping better at night knowing there’s money available to cover unexpected expenses or a change in life circumstances.

 They maintain complete awareness of the state of their finances